 If we find a tick embedded in your child's skin, we will contact you as soon as the situation permits.
-When we are at base camp, we do not remove ticks ourselves, and instead bring them to a clinic to have the tick removed by a medical professional.
+When we are at the camp sites, we do not remove ticks ourselves, and instead bring them to a clinic to have the tick removed by a medical professional.